How to Write a Novel: A 7-Step Guide

 Is It Hard to Write a Novel?

-Writing a novel comes with its challenges but also brings immense joy and pride, according to Katelyn Kimbrell, a student in SNHU's MFA program.
+Writing a novel comes with its challenges but also brings immense joy and pride, according to Katelyn Kimbrell '25MFA, a graduate of SNHU's MFA program.
 She has self-published three novels and had a short story published in the online literary magazine, "The Crow's Quill."

 "In the beginning, I wasn’t sure it would go anywhere, but I was excited and optimistic to explore longer forms of fiction and to see where my story would lead," she said.